shmick/pi-scripts/README.md

+These scripts were written and tested on a Raspberry Pi running Raspbian.
+They should run on any linux host without issue.

-In order to avoid writing temporary files to the SD card, I write out all of my files to a ramdisk
+In order to avoid writing transient data to the SD card on the Raspberry Pi, a ramdisk is used to store it.

 Add the following to your /etc/fstab file to setup a 64MB ramdisk: